mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

-and can contribute in meaningful ways to the economy and the family, that world will fight against every legal or moral claim made upon it to change institutions, cultural practices, and institutional and physical structures to become readily inclusive” (Arsch 4).
+and can contribute in meaningful ways to the economy and the family, that world will fight against every legal or moral claim made upon it to change institutions, cultural practices, and institutional and physical structures to become readily inclusive” (Asch 4).
 That everyone will experience an impairment at some point in life is true: at least, we are all aware that we will grow old, and then our motor and cognitive skills will wane.
 If we are aware of this notion, then why are we afraid to